 - Adaptational Villainy: Frankland wasn't the bad guy in the original story.
 He was at most a crabby, litigious old man.

-- Affably Evil: Dr. Frankland is very polite and friendly despite being a murderer involved in highly unethical scientific experiments.
+- Faux Affably Evil: Dr Frankland is very polite and friendly despite being a murderer involved in highly unethical scientific experiments.

 Sherlock: That would be tremendously ambitious of you.

 - Bavarian Fire Drill: Sherlock and John manage to use two consecutively.
 They sneak their way onto the Baskerville base and have a look around.
-First Sherlock pretends to be Mycroft to get them onto the base with an ID he ''acquired'' long before, just in case; then John uses his ID showing his rank of Captain to get "the full tour" from the Corporal who challenges them being there, claiming Baskerville is never subjected to inspections, ever.
+First Sherlock pretends to be Mycroft to get them onto the base with an ID he "acquired" long before, just in case; then John uses his ID showing his rank of Captain to get "the full tour" from the corporal who challenges their being there.

 - Beard of Evil: Subverted with the Major.